37830Winter2022/homework-1-template/README.md

 ### Part A: Finish the parent class (5 points)

 The parent class for this library is `AbstractFunction`.
-Implement Complete the `plot` method in this class.
+Complete the `plot` method in this class.
 You should return the output of the `plot` function in PyPlot.

 Use the `evaluate` method on the keyword argument `vals` to make a plot of the function (evaluate will be implemented in child classes).
 Pass any additional keyword arguments to the `plot` function in PyPlot.

-Note that we will need to implement child classes:
+In parts B-D, we will need to implement child classes:
 * `Compose` (composition of functions)
 * `Sum` (sum of functions)
 * `Product` (product of functions)